-- Create peace of mind for our members by ensuring the sustainability of the Fund. - Serve our members with care, empathy and excellence. - Lead effectively. - Impact positively on our communities and stakeholders. - Secure our future.
+- Create peace of mind for our members by ensuring the sustainability of the Fund. - Serve our members with care, empathy and excellence. - Lead effectively. - Impact positively on our communities and stakeholders.

 Contact Us

 Register on www.eppf.co.za to access your payslip